Download progression document

 About 10 minutes.

-Float, sink, sunk, sank, rise, rose, risen, size, big, small, heavy, light, bottom, top, surface, under, side, shape, predict, test
+Float, sink, sunk, sank, rise, rose, risen, size, big, small, heavy, light, bottom, top, surface, under, side, shape, predict, design, test

 Show the children the marine engineer poster and tell the children that they are going to be marine engineers for this activity.